Argo (2012 film): Accolades

 The film was nominated for seven Academy Awards and won three, for Best Picture, Best Adapted Screenplay and Best Film Editing.
 Affleck was not nominated for Best Director, and following the announcement of the nominations, Bradley Cooper, who was nominated for his leading performance in Silver Linings Playbook, declared: "Ben Affleck got robbed."
-This opinion was shared by the ceremony's host Seth MacFarlane, who joked "Argo's story is so top-secret that its director remains unknown to the Academy", and by Quentin Tarantino, whose film Django Unchained was nominated in several categories.
+This opinion was shared by the ceremony's host Seth MacFarlane, who joked: "Argo's story is so top-secret that its director remains unknown to the Academy", and by Quentin Tarantino, whose film Django Unchained was nominated in several categories.

 Entertainment Weekly wrote about this controversy:

 Standing in the Golden Globe pressroom with his directing trophy, Affleck acknowledged that it was frustrating not to get an Oscar nod when many felt he deserved one.
 But he's keeping a sense of humor.
 "I mean, I also didn't get the acting nomination," he pointed out.
 "And no one's saying I got snubbed there!"

+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) voted its screenplay 85^{th} in WGA’s 101 Greatest Screenplays of the 21^{st} Century (so far).